 4. Grand Canyon of the Yellowstone

 Stretching close to 20 miles from the Upper Falls to the Tower Fall area, Yellowstone's Grand Canyon was formed by erosion.
 The canyon features lovely pink and white stones that were shaped by rhyolite lava flows, heat, faulting, and flooding.
 Located on the eastern side of the park, the canyon rises 4,000-feet wide and dips 1,200-feet deep in various places.
 Today, you can view the stunning scenery from Inspiration Point or from a number of other overlooks that will allow you to drink in the place's rugged majesty.

 Yellowstone grand loop road

 The Grand Loop Road is a great way to see Yellowstone.
 At 140 miles long, the road can be driven in about 4 to 7 hours.
 Caveat: Don't speed too much, because this is very windy terrain.
 The loop will take you past Old Faithful, Mammoth Hot Springs, Lake Village, and many other memorable sights.

 6. Yellowstone's Grizzly and Wolf Discovery Center

 Yellowstone's Grizzly and Wolf Discovery Center is a not-for-profit wildlife center that contains animals that - for one reason or another - aren't able to live on their own in the wild.
 While you'll likely catch glimpses of other creatures from a distance, here you can see the animals up close and personal.

 7. Mammoth Hot Springs

 mammoth hot springs

 Mammoth Hot Springs is a collection of hot springs comprised of cooled calcium deposits.
-It is heated by water from the Norris Geyser Basin, and it has the largest number of hot terraces in the world.
+It's heated by water from the Norris Geyser Basin and has the greatest number of hot terraces in the world.